 In Step 4 you created a Company Contacts list for your targeted companies.
 Now you need to expand beyond your targeted companies to encompass your personal network with whom you interact.
 Your basic network will include friends, acquaintances, immediate family, distant relatives, professional colleagues, supervisors, and local business professionals (such as your doctor, lawyer, banker, minister, etc.).
 You should expand this to include individuals you know and have interacted with over the past 10 or more years.

 There are many resources to assist you in identifying and extending your network through new associations and organizations.
-These resources are listed to the right and in Exercise 6a: Networking Checklist for your reference:
+These resources are listed in the Networking Checklist for your reference:

 Military Colleagues - As a member of the military you already have an extensive network in place.
 You need to let your military colleagues know that you are actively searching for a job.
 Military friends and associates who have already transitioned to the private sector can be especially helpful, for they know first-hand where the hidden jobs are within their organizations.
 For those who you’ve lost touch, use these veteran search websites to locate them: